iszczesniak/cpp/move/index.md

 * A compiler can ship the default implementation of the move semantics.

-* A programmer doesn't have to know about the move semantics, but it will be used a compiler anyway.
+* A programmer doesn't have to know about the move semantics, but it will be used by a compiler anyway.

 <!-- LocalWords: destructor expr lvalue lvalues rvalue rvalues RVO -->